Kibo/melonjs-cookbook/cookbook/dragAndDrop/README.md

 ## Bag plugin
 A plugin for MelonJS that lets store artifacts in a backpack.
-The player can return an artifact into the game and use artifact from the bag into the game using **Drag and Drop**.
+The player can return an artifact into the game and use artifact from the bag using **Drag and Drop**.

 **MelonJS Version**: 0.9.9